akulihin/wsl2-wifi-adapter-setup/README.md

 make -j$(nproc) KCONFIG_CONFIG=Microsoft/config-wsl

 # Install kernel modules and headers
+# If you chose to download your current kernel, this is the only step you need
 sudo make modules_install headers_install

 # Copy the kernel image to Windows (replace 'myusername' with your Windows username)